 The PIA Short-Term Securities Fund seeks a high level of current income, consistent with low volatility of principal through investing in short-term investment grade debt securities.

-Style Benchmark: BofA Merrill Lynch 1-Year Treasury Note Index
+Style Benchmark: ICE BofA 1-Year Treasury Note Index

 Fund Inception: 04.22.94